Towards Urban General Intelligence: A Review and Outlook of Urban Foundation Models

 In recent years, the rapid development of VFMs has significantly impacted the processing paradigm of urban raster data.
-Large VFMs, pre-trained on massive, diverse urban raster datasets, demonstrate strong generalization capability and may be adapted for a broad range of analysis tasks, especially in climate and weather domains~\cite{pathak2022fourcastnet,bi2023accurate,nguyen2023climax,man2023w,chen2023fengwu,lam2023learning}.
+Large VFMs, pre-trained on massive, diverse urban raster datasets, demonstrate strong generalization capability and may be adapted for a broad range of analysis tasks, especially in climate and weather domains~\cite{pathak2022fourcastnet,bi2023accurate,nguyen2023climax,man2023w,chen2023fengwu,lam2023learning,ni2026uniextreme}.
 For instance, FourCastNet~\cite{pathak2022fourcastnet} pioneers developing a high-resolution global weather forecasting model based on ViT architecture and adaptive Fourier neural operator~\cite{guibas2021adaptive}.
 It is pre-trained on an extensive reanalysis of meteorological records using autoregressive objective.
 Following this, Pangu-Weather~\cite{bi2023accurate} first represents surface and upper-air weather variables as 3D raster data, and divide 3D data into 3D patches.
 These patches are then passed through a 3D Earth-specific transformer for medium-range weather forecasting.
 Notably, Pangu-Weather outperforms the world’s leading Numerical Weather Prediction (NWP) system on reanalysis data, demonstrating significant potential for pre-training on raster-based weather data.
 In contrast, GraphCast~\cite{lam2023learning} first organizes raster-based weather data into a multimesh graph, and then leverages graph neural networks to process the data with an encoder-decoder architecture.
 Furthermore, FengWu~\cite{chen2023fengwu} treats weather modeling as a multi-modal multi-task problem, and develops a Transformer-based architecture that fuses various atmospheric variables/modalities to make independent predictions.
 Different from the above models trained in an autoregressive manner, W-MAE~\cite{man2023w} adapts MAE technique into weather and climate modeling.